JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/montecarlo_laser_loc.md

 * `from GUI import GUI` - to import the GUI (Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.setW()` - to set the angular velocity
 * `HAL.setV()` - to set the linear velocity
 * `GUI.showParticles(particles)` - shows the particles on the map.
-It is necessary to pass a list of particles as an argument.
-Each particle must be a list with [position_x, position_y, angle_in_degrees].
+Accepts a list of particles as an argument.
+Each particle must be a list with [position_x, position_y, angle_in_radians].
+The values must be in gazebo world coordinate system.
-* `GUI.showPosition(pose)` - shows the estimated user position in the map view.
-It is necessary to pass a list with [position_x, position_y, angle_in_degrees].
-The map view will also show the real position of the robot, so you can compare how good your algorithm is.
+* `GUI.showPosition(pose)` - shows the estimated user position in the map view in blue.
+Accepts a list with [position_x, position_y, angle_in_radians].
+The values must be in gazebo world coordinate system.
+The map view will also show the real position of the robot in red, so you can compare how good your algorithm is.
 * `GUI.getMap('/RoboticsAcademy/exercises/static/exercises/vacuum_cleaner_loc_newmanager/resources/mapgrannyannie.png')` - Returns a numpy array with the image data in a 3 dimensional array (R, G, B, A).
+The image is 1024x1024.
+* `GUI.mapToPose(pose)`- converts a map pixel to gazebo world coordinate system position.
+* `GUI.poseToMap(pose)`- converts a gazebo world coordinate system position to a map pixel.

 ## Theory